githubpartners/microsoft-learn/github/customize-code-scanning-with-github-codeql/includes/2-configure-codeql.md

 The library path is not strictly speaking a core part of the QL language.
 Different implementations of QL construct it in slightly different ways.
 Most QL tools allow you to explicitly specify the library path on the command line for a particular invocation.
 That is rarely done and only useful in very special situations.

-Here is the the default construction of the library path.
+Here is the default construction of the library path.
 First, determine the query directory of the .ql file being compiled.
 Starting with the directory containing the .ql file each directory is checked for a file called qlpack.yml or codeql-pack.yml.
 The first directory where such a file is found is the query directory.
 If there is no such directory then the directory of the .ql file itself is the query directory.

 ## Configuring the CodeQL workflow for compiled languages